 The fourth year course AMATH 463 is one of the few undergraduate courses in Fluid Mechanics offered in a Mathematics program in Canada.
 Many students who have completed the course have commented that one component that they greatly appreciated is that it combined mathematical techniques from many preliminary courses.
-It requires a solid background in Vector Calculus (AMATH 231), Ordinary Differential Equations (AMATH 250), Partial Differential Equations (AMATH 353) and Classical Mechanics (AMATH 261).
+It requires a solid background in Vector Calculus (AMATH 231), Ordinary Differential Equations (AMATH 250), Partial Differential Equations (AMATH 353) and Introduction to Theoretical Mechanics (AMATH 271).

 In the previous course on Continuum Mechanics (AMATH 361) the students have derived the famous Navier-Stokes equations that can be used to study many fluid dynamical phenomena.
 Proving existence and uniqueness theorems about these equations is one of the seven Clay prizes in mathematics that has a purse of one million U.S. dollars.
 AMATH 463 specializes the Navier-Stokes equations to many different scenarios in order to understand fluid dynamics.
 There is a strong emphasis on the physical phenomena as well as the mathematical techniques required.